MooersLab/latexemacs28/README.md

 - To use org-pomodoro, you have to create a logbook under a TODO item in an org file with `C-c C-x TAB` and place the cursor (the point) on the headline of the TODO item and enter `C-c o` to start a "pom".
 I use one of my org-agenda files for this purpose.
 These are opened in Emacs when I fire up org-agenda with the `C-c a a` keybinding.

 ## Structure of the init.el file
-The first part of the `init.el' file has the essential package repository information, followed by some basic configurations that are package independent.
+The first part of the `init.el' file contains the essential package repository information, followed by some basic configurations that are package-independent.
 The second part lists the package configurations in alphabetical order.
 The org-agenda and org-roam sections have my customized capture templates.
 You will likely want to adjust to suit or comment out.